sthb851/MG-Terms-Of-Service-and-Privacy-Policy/MG-UMA BOT Terms of Service.md

 #### **Step 4: Using the Bot**
 1. Players use `/set_my_score-mini-cup` to add their scores.
 2. Players view stats with `/my_score mini_cup`.
-3. Admins can check server role setup with `/show_admin_role`.
-4. Enjoy score tracking and performance cards!
+3. Enjoy score tracking and performance cards!

 ---